dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 So what can we do to derisk all this?
 Well, for any solution, we need to get better a trust anchor agility, intermediate suppresion, and PKI migrations.
-This is happening already.
+This is [happening already][trust-expressions].

-The best thing we could do to make the post-quantum transition more feasible is to come up with better algorithms.
+The best thing we could do to make the post-quantum transition more feasible is to come up with better algorithms that have performance characteristics no worse than RSA-2048.
 Specifically:
 1. A post-quantum KEM that fits in a single MTU when combined with the rest of the TLS ClientHello
-2. A 10,000x signing speed improvement and 100x verification speed improvement in SQISign (or an equivalent algorithm).
+2. A 10,000x signing speed improvement and 100x verification speed improvement in SQISign (or a new, equivalent algorithm with these characteristics)

+To some extent, this may be yelling for the impossible.
+Unfortunately, a Web PKI based on ML-DSA is also impossible.

 [nist-pqc-competition]: https://csrc.nist.gov/projects/post-quantum-cryptography
 [nist-final-candidates]: https://www.nist.gov/news-events/news/2022/07/pqc-standardization-process-announcing-four-candidates-be-standardized-plus